apache/gravitino/docs/trino-connector/catalog-hive.md

 For More information about the Hive catalog, please refer to [Hive catalog](../apache-hive-catalog).

 - Set the value of configuration `gravitino.metalake` to the metalake you have created, named 'test', and start the Trino container.

+Use the Trino CLI to connect to the Trino container and run a query.

 Listing all Gravitino managed catalogs: